 Mental health is front and centre in tech right now, as the overload culture thrives in the tech world.
 Examples of companies that take it seriously include Sanctus and TryDawn.

-At Resi, I’m applying what I’ve learnt from my own mental health struggles.
+At Resi, I’m applying what I’ve learnt from my own burnout and mental health struggles.
 One of my key mantras is that there is no such thing as a work / life balance.
 It’s all just life at the end of the day.
 People have things going on and they don’t just leave them at the office door.
 So I make sure I talk to my team often about what’s happening to them outside of work.

 We also have a management coach who comes in to talk to staff and make sure they are coping.
 And there’s lots of opportunity to work flexibly and remotely.
 As long as the job gets done, I don’t see why someone needs to be chained to their desk.
 At Resi, we also offer equal maternity and paternity leave.
 I’m keen for fathers to be hands-on in raising their children and to fully understand the juggle.